opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

 RTreeClassifier::getSparseSignature
 ---------------------------------------

-.. cpp:function:: void getSparseSignature(IplImage *patch, float *sig, float thresh)
+.. ocv:function:: void getSparseSignature(IplImage *patch, float *sig, float thresh)

     Returns a signature for an image patch similarly to ``getSignature``  but uses a threshold for removing all signature elements below the threshold so that the signature is compressed.